yagudaev/figma-to-json/README.md

 ### .sketch

 While Figma build an importer for sketch files, the Sketch team has not build an importer for .fig files.

+### Framer

+Framer can import Figma Files through the REST API.

 ## Contribution